Sam Bankman-Fried indicted on wire fraud and money laundering charges

 The FTX founder has been charged by US prosecutors with eight criminal counts over the collapse of his crypto empire

-US prosecutors have charged FTX founder Sam Bankman-Fried with an array of financial crimes and campaign donation violations.
+US prosecutors charged Sam Bankman-Fried with an array of financial crimes and campaign donation violations on Tuesday.

+The FTX founder is alleged to have diverted investors’ money to fund a lavish lifestyle and make risky investments in cryptocurrency.

-The former billionaire was indicted on Tuesday of eight charges including wire fraud, money laundering, conspiracy to defraud the United States and campaign finance regulations.
+The former billionaire was indicted on eight charges including wire fraud, money laundering, conspiracy to defraud the United States and campaign finance regulations.

-Federal prosecutors in the US Southern District of New York said Bankman-Fried “deliberately and knowingly” committed fraud on investors and customers since 2019 in the indictment, which was unsealed on Tuesday.
+Federal prosecutors in the US Southern District of New York said Mr Bankman-Fried “deliberately and knowingly” committed fraud on investors and customers since 2019.

-Bankman-Fried is accused of diverting customer funds from his crypto exchange FTX to private hedge fund Alameda Research, which he also owned, and making risky bets with investor’s money.
+Mr Bankman-Fried is accused of diverting customer funds from his crypto exchange FTX to the private hedge fund Alameda Research, which he also owned.

-The indictment said Bankman-Fried had conspired with others to defraud FTX’s lenders “by providing false and misleading information to those lenders regarding Alameda Research’s financial condition.”
+The indictment said Mr Bankman-Fried had conspired with others to defraud FTX’s lenders “by providing false and misleading information to those lenders regarding Alameda Research’s financial condition”.

-Prosecutors allege that he broke campaign finance laws by by using the names of other persons to conceal and increase political donations.
+Prosecutors further allege that the 30-year-old broke campaign finance laws by masking political donations behind front companies and individuals to conceal and augment his influence.

-The US Securities and Exchange Commission had earlier slapped Bankman-Fried with civil charges for allegedly orchestrating a scheme to defraud investors.
+The US Securities and Exchange Commission had earlier slapped Mr Bankman-Fried with civil charges for allegedly orchestrating a scheme to defraud investors.

-The civil complaint states that Bankman-Fried raised more than $1.8bn from equity investors since May 2019 by falsely promoting FTX as a safe, responsible platform for trading crypto assets.
+The civil complaint states that Mr Bankman-Fried raised more than $1.8bn from equity investors since May 2019 by falsely promoting FTX as a safe, responsible platform for trading crypto assets.

-The complaint says Bankman-Fried diverted customer funds to Alameda Research LLC, his privately-held crypto fund, without telling them.
+“We allege that Sam Bankman-Fried built a house of cards on a foundation of deception while telling investors that it was one of the safest buildings in crypto,” said SEC Chair Gary Gensler in a statement.

+A lawyer for Mr Bankman-Fried, Mark S Cohen, said on Tuesday he is “reviewing the charges with his legal team and considering all of his legal options”.

-Bankman-Fried was arrested in The Bahamas on Monday and faces extradition to the US to face a jury trial.
+Mr Bankman-Fried was arrested in the Bahamas on Monday and faces extradition to the US to face a jury trial.

 The failed crypto baron’s arrest took lawmakers by surprise, as he had been due to testify before a Congressional hearing on Tuesday.